|

 about past and future meetings in Europe and the USA can be found on the

-like to stay informed about everything new in the field of collecting No
+you would like to stay informed about everything new in the field of

 |||||||||||||||||||||